tensorflow/swift/docs/GraphProgramExtraction.md

 LMS allows direct expression of imperative tensor code within the source language, implicitly builds a graph at runtime, and requires no compiler or programming language extensions.
 On the other hand, while LMS techniques can be applied within many different languages, natural staging of control flow requires exotic features that are only supported by a few languages (e.g. Scala) because static analysis over the program structure is required (e.g. [scala-virtualized](https://github.com/tiarkrompf/scala-virtualized/wiki)).
 Furthermore, LMS is a user-visible part of the programming model - even in Scala, users are required to explicitly wrap the [Rep](https://scala-lms.github.io/) type around data types.

 LMS has the most similarities to our Graph Program Extraction approach.
-We chose to go with first-class compiler and language integration because “staging” of tensor computation is only one of the usability problems we are looking to solve.
+We chose to go with first-class compiler and language integration because "staging" of tensor computation is only one of the usability problems we are looking to solve.
 We are also interested in using compiler analysis to detect shape errors and other bugs at compile time, and we believe that the usability benefits of a fully integrated approach more than justify a modest investment into the compiler.

 ## Graph Program Extraction: a new define-by-run approach

-Our approach is based on the observation that a compiler can “see” all of the tensor operations in a program simply by parsing the code and applying static analysis techniques.
+Our approach is based on the observation that a compiler can "see" all of the tensor operations in a program simply by parsing the code and applying static analysis techniques.
 This allows the user to program directly against a natural Tensor API and build additional high-level APIs (like layers and estimators) on top of tensors.
 The compiler then builds a TensorFlow graph as part of the standard compilation process, just like any other code generation task.

 This provides a number of advantages, including: